Written by Angelica Reeves on August 09, 2019

 Data at your disposal.
-Digitized and secured documents can also be accessible anywhere.
+Digitised and secured documents can also be accessible anywhere.
 This enables your business to scale and grow based on in-demand data that can be aggregated in a matter of seconds.
 Advanced DMS can also significantly improve your customer relations as client walkthroughs and reports can be retrieved immediately.
 Alphabet’s Chief Executive Nick Brownrigg notes that their shift to digital helped the fleet company “overcome some of the hurdles such as internal workflow for response times and reports for larger customers with better data analytics”.

 In an article written by Mario Zules for OpenKM news, he states that the move towards a paperless office also leads to streamlining business processes.
-With the right DMS, employees can review, delegate, authorize, and transfer information at a click of a button.
+With the right DMS, employees can review, delegate, authorise, and transfer information at a click of a button.
 This is currently being widely implemented by British fleet companies.
-Verizon Connect details how job forms can be customized for each worker, which improves how each delivery is carried out, as drivers can complete them on the go.
+Verizon Connect details how job forms can be customised for each worker, which improves how each delivery is carried out, as drivers can complete them on the go.
 Not only does it reduce the amount of paperwork a company uses but also the time drivers spend behind the wheel.
-A good example of how a DMS, integrated with a fleet management software program, can speed up every aspect of a fleet company.
+A good example of how a DMS, integrated with a fleet management software programme, can speed up every aspect of a fleet company.

 Automation and artificial intelligence are also being developed so that it can be integrated into DMS nowadays.
 Estimated to grow up to €2.6 billion in Europe by 2030, AI in transportation and fleet management is making huge strides in innovation.
 TT News reports that natural image processing and predictive analytics are the two most pertinent AI applications in DMS.
 With image processing, a driver can now send a photo of a traffic ticket, and AI can file and automate its documentation.
 Fleet tracking can then add a geolocation tag to the documentation, increasing transparency.
-What’s more, is the capability of AI-powered DMS to analyze and suggest courses of action.
-This is from learning patterns found in paperwork such as flagging counter-productivity, risk, and accident-prone vehicles and personnel, and faulty GPS fleet tracking.
+What’s more, is the capability of AI-powered DMS to analyse and suggest courses of action.
+This is from learning patterns found in paperwork such as flagging counter-productivity, risk and accident-prone vehicles and personnel, and faulty GPS fleet tracking.